TedWildenradt/VacationBnB/README.md

 * This page shows all the information regarding a specific home selection.
 * Users can view all photos and relevant information regarding the home.
 ![](./readme_gifs/VBB_show_page.gif)
-* Users can also book the home through the calendar.

 ## Booking Calendar